mkeithX/mkeithx/README.md

 Hi,

 I'm Keith, an independent web developer and IT analyst.
-Please visit my [website](https://mkeithx.github.io/) and to know more about what I do.
+Please visit my [website](https://mkeithx.github.io/) and get to know more about what I do.

 <hr>